 How does hysterectomy compare to other treatment options?

-Risks of hysterectomy include blood loss and possible need for transfusion, infection during the surgery or at the incision site, among other major and minor surgical complications.
-Evidence suggests women who undergo surgical hysterectomy are more likely to require a blood transfusion than women undergoing UFE.² They also take longer to recover, resume regular activities, and get back to work, relative to those who choose UFE.³ Weaker evidence suggests a higher rate of major complications during hysterectomy as compared with UFE, but this point is debated.³⁻⁴
+Risks of a hysterectomy include blood loss and the possible need for transfusion, infection during the surgery or at the incision site, among other major and minor surgical complications.
+Evidence suggests women who undergo a hysterectomy surgery are more likely to require a blood transfusion than women undergoing UFE.² They also take longer to recover, resume regular activities, and return to work, relative to those who choose UFE.³ Weaker evidence suggests a higher rate of major complications during hysterectomy as compared with UFE, but this point is debated.³⁻⁴

 Learn more about the pros and cons of a hysterectomy.

 Is hysterectomy right for me?